laradfs/folderlist-tool/README.md

 # folderlist-tool
 Windows powershell script for generating basic metadata on a file directory for use in archival description.

-Folderslist.exe is a Windows powershell script that can be run on a directory in a Windows environment and produce either of the following:
+Folderlist.exe is a Windows powershell script that can be run on a directory in a Windows environment and produce either of the following:
 1) A simple folder list of the top two levels of folders, including their size and number of files.
 The list can then be copied and pasted from the screen into a scope/content or arrangement note in an archival finding aid.
 [use the -list option]
 2) A text file with a folder list (top two levels) marked up as EAD components.
 The list can then be copied and pasted into an EAD finding aid, so the folders will be components of the collection.
 If EAD output is requested, the top level folders are <c01> elements, and subfolders are <c02> elements